astropy/astropy/docs/io/ascii/write.rst

 **fill_exclude_names**: list of column names, which are not affected by ``fill_values``.
   If not supplied, then ``fill_values`` can affect all columns.

+**use_fast_writer**: whether to use the fast Cython writer This parameter is ``False`` by default, but if it is specified as ``True``, use the fast Cython engine rather than the ordinary writing implementation.
+  This parameter is only valid for formats compatible with the fast engine.

 **Writer** : Writer class (*deprecated* in favor of ``format``) This specifies the top-level format of the ASCII table to be written, for